Shrekpepsi/Andriod-Huawei-Bluetooth-Based-Chat-App/README.md

 # Andriod-Huawei-Bluetooth-Based-Chat-App

-This chat application shows an example use case of Nearby Connection in React Native HMS Nearby Service Plugin.
+This chat application uses React Native HMS Nearby Service Plugin.

 # Note
 You need 2 HMSCore APK installed phones to test this app.
-This application is tested on Huawei P30 Lite and Huawei Y6.
+This application is tested on Huawei Y9 Prime and Huawei Y6.

 # How to Run ?
 Clone the code or download the zip file and then install the dependencies using command below.